civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(2)** Subsection 24(4) of the Act is replaced by the following:

-    **(4)** A foreign national whose claim for refugee protection **has not been allowed** may not request a temporary resident permit if less than 12 months have passed since
+    **(4)** A foreign national whose claim for refugee protection has not been allowed may not request a temporary resident permit if less than 12 months have passed since

-      **the day on which** their claim was rejected or determined to be withdrawn or abandoned by the Refugee Protection Division, **in the case where no appeal was made and no application was made to the Federal Court for leave to commence an application for judicial review**; or
+      the day on which their claim was rejected or determined to be withdrawn or abandoned by the Refugee Protection Division, in the case where no appeal was made and no application was made to the Federal Court for leave to commence an application for judicial review; or

       in any other case, the latest of